 Now, I’ve talked about compounding actions and how to look at things we buy:

 If we used the new thing every day for the next year, would we be a better version of ourselves or a worse version of ourselves?

 If not, don’t waste your money.
 Invest it.

 This lesson translates to everything we do, consume, buy, etc.

 So back to true crime – My observation started with the birth of my daughter.

 I wanted to be more conscious about what I let her (now 10.5 months) listen to.
-Even as a newborn, I didn’t want her to overhear stories about gruesome murders, rape and kidnappings – despite the fact that she wouldn’t know what was going on.
+Even as a newborn, I didn’t want her to overhear stories about gruesome murders, rape, and kidnappings – even though she wouldn’t know what was going on.

-That’s when I took a step back and rewinded to my younger way of thinking:
+That’s when I took a step back and rewind to my younger way of thinking:

 - If I don’t want her to listen, then why am I listening?

 Actions compound.
-Best case scenario, true crime is a net neutral to my and my families’ life.
+Best case scenario, true crime is a net neutral to my and my family’s life.
 Worst case, it’ll have a negative impact.